Practice Policies & Patient Information

 The Devon and Cornwall Care Record

-This Autumn we will be moving to sharing records with other NHS organisations in Devon & Cornwall.
-Health and social care services in Devon and Cornwall have developed a system to share patient data efficiently and quickly and, ultimately, improve the care you receive.
+Health and social care services in Devon and Cornwall have developed a system to share

 This shared system is called the Devon and Cornwall Care Record.